JPRMC-X | 2-27th Infantry Regiment assaults simulated opposing forces (B-Roll)

 U.S. Army Soldiers assigned to the 2-27th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division, conduct a simulated assault on opposing forces, roleplayed by the 100th Infantry Regiment as part of the Joint Pacific Multinational Readiness Center-Exportable (JPMRC-X) exercise at Fort Magsaysay, Philippines, June 9, 2024.
 This iteration of JPMRC-X marks the first deployment to the Philippines, which will enable and assist the Philippine Army and the Armed Forces of the Philippines in building combat training center locations within the Philippines.

 The JPMRC-X is a Department of the Army initiative consisting of a deployable package of personnel and equipment designed to support training exercises across the Pacific.
-(U.S. Army National Guard video by Staff Sgt, Thomas Moeger)
+(U.S. Army National Guard video by Spc.
+Carleeann Smiddy)

 |Date Taken: